 Invasive plant species and non-native plants

-Overgrowth of non-invasive plants, such as shrub-lands for example
+Overgrowth of non-invasive plants, such as shrub-lands

 Continued threat from unexploded ordnance (UXO)